Hairy Bikers Lemon Drizzle Cake Recipe

 Instructions

-3. Bake: Spoon the batter into the prepared tin and level the top.
-Bake for 45–50 minutes, or until a skewer inserted into the centre comes out clean.
+5. Bake: Spoon batter into the tin and level the top.
+Bake for about 35 minutes until golden and a skewer comes out clean.

 Leave a Reply